-With this cooperation and the started translation research, the IORS is in the company of leading institutes in Europe and the United States in the field of RT and radiation biology (National Institutes of Health, National Cancer Institute, USA, University of Manchester, UK, University of Cambridge, UK, University of Rochester, USA, German Cancer Research Center (DKFZ), Germany).
+With this cooperation and the started translation research, the Institute of Oncology and Radiology of Serbia is in the company of leading institutes in Europe and the United States in the field of radiotherapy and radiation biology (National Institutes of Health, National Cancer Institute, USA, University of Manchester, UK, University of Cambridge, UK, University of Rochester, USA, German Cancer Research Center (DKFZ), Germany).
 The team for radiobiology has a particularly successful cooperation with the Clinic for Radiation Oncology of the Medical Faculty of Mannheim, the University of Heidelberg, Germany, and the group of Prof. Karsten Herskind.
-From this cooperation, we especially emphasize the period 2017-2018, when they implemented the project titled "Individual Clinical Radiosensitivity-Toward Predicting and Modulation" under the auspices of the German Research Foundation (project manager on the German side was Prof. Carsten Herskind and on the Serbian side, Dr. Tatjana Stanojković) (Figure 3).
+From this cooperation, we especially emphasize the period from 2017-2018, when they implemented the project "Individual Clinical Radiosensitivity-Toward Predicting and Modulation" under the auspices of the German Research Foundation (DFG) (project manager on the German side was Prof. Carsten Herskind and on the Serbian side, Dr. Tatjana Stanojkovic) (Figure 3.).

-Within the Radiogenomics Consortium, cooperation was established with a research group from the Institute for Cancer Research in Montpellier (l'Institut de Recherche en Cancérologie de Montpellier (IRCM-U1194)) led by Prof. David Azria (Figure 4).
+Within the Radiogenomics Consortium (RGC), cooperation was established with a research group from the Institute for Cancer Research in Montpellier (l'Institut de Recherche en Cancérologie de Montpellier (IRCM-U1194)) led by Prof. David Azria (Figure 4.).

-In addition, with Prof. Catharine West, Professor of Radiation Biology, at the University of Manchester, UK, who is also the leader of the European project REQUITE and the founder of the Radiogenomics Consortium, significant cooperation has been established.
-In 2019, Prof. West gave a notable lecture at the University of Belgrade, Faculty of Medicine, on the topic: "Validating Predictive Models and Biomarkers of Radiotherapy Toxicity to Reduce Side-Effects and Improve Quality of Life in Cancer Survivors - REQUITE project" (Figure 5).
+Also, with Prof. Catharine West, Professor of Radiation Biology, at the University of Manchester, England, who is also the leader of the European project REQUITE and the founder of the RGC, they have established significant cooperation.
+In 2019, Prof. West gave a notable lecture at the University of Belgrade, Faculty of Medicine, on the topic: "Validating Predictive Models and Biomarkers of Radiotherapy Toxicity to Reduce Side-Effects and Improve Quality of Life in Cancer Survivors-REQUITE project" (Figure 5.).

-Also, during 2019, within the research in this field, cooperation was initiated with the National Medical Research Center for Radiology of the Ministry of Health of the Russian Federation, Moscow, Russia.
+Also, during 2019, within the research in this field, cooperation was initiated with the National Medical Research Center for Radiology of the Ministry of Health of the Russian Federation (NMRRC), Moscow.
 The research of the team for Radiobiology of the Institute of Oncology and Radiology of Serbia has also been recognized in Serbia.
 In 2017, a team of researchers received a grant for research within the "Start for Science" program of the Center for the Promotion of Science.